 Stock Comparison

-In this section, I will analyze the stock performance of Ur-Energy Inc. (URG) and NexGen Energy Ltd. (NXE) over the past year, highlighting significant price movements and trading dynamics.
+In this section, I will analyze the stock price movements of Ur-Energy Inc. (URG) and NexGen Energy Ltd. (NXE) over the past year, highlighting key dynamics and significant price fluctuations.

 stock price comparison